 News

-Here at the North Pennines AONB Partnership we’re supporting the Peat-Free April campaign, encouraging everyone to choose peat free for the benefit of the planet.
-In the North Pennines AONB and UNESCO Global Geopark we’re surrounded by some of the largest expanses of blanket bog in the country and we’re actively working through our peatland restoration programme to conserve and maintain them.
-But why are they so precious, why are we restoring them and why should everyone choose peat-free?
+Here at the North Pennines National Landscape we’re supporting the Peat Free April campaign, encouraging everyone to choose peat-free products for the benefit of the planet.
+In the North Pennines we’re surrounded by some of the largest expanses of blanket bog peatland in the country and we’re actively working through our peatland programme to conserve and maintain them.
+But why are peatlands precious, why are we restoring them and why should everyone choose peat-free?

 Does peat-free matter to me?

-Peat-free April aims to encourage more people, businesses, organisations, and suppliers to go peat free, and to think about peat-use related products in their lives.
-Most peat found in compost in the UK comes from peat extraction sites elsewhere in Europe, but we still have a responsibility to protect these important habitats from problems that come from historic mismanagement.
-We think peat-free matters, and that globally it is important to protect our peatlands.
+Peat Free April aims to encourage more people, businesses, organisations, and suppliers to go peat free, and to think about peat-use related products in their lives.
+Extracting peat causes huge damage to the landscape as carbon dioxide is released into the atmosphere and habitat for wildlife is lost.
+We think peat free matters, and that globally it is important to look after our peatlands.
 We also hope that the UK can lead the way in developing a thriving and sustainable horticultural industry based on sustainable, peat-free growing and supply.

 Why should we look after our peatlands?

 Peatlands are truly special habitats, and the UK has them in abundance.
 Covering around 12% of the UK land area, peatlands are managed for farming, sport and nature reserves and include some of the UK’s most important protected areas.
-27% of the North Pennines Area of Outstanding Natural Beauty is peatland (specifically upland blanket bog).
+27% of England’s blanket bog can be found in the North Pennines.
 Peatland habitats are special because they:

 In the UK 80% of peatlands have been modified because of past and present management.
 Previous management largely aimed to drain peatlands for agricultural land following World War II, but there have been impacts from commercial forestry, burning and grazing management, construction of infrastructure and commercial peat extraction for horticulture.